kc0bfv/ticky_tacky_dark/README.md

 * `favicon` - the favicon URL, relative to your site (placed in header meta tag)
 * `description` - the description for the header meta tag
 * `images` - a list of relative image URLs for the header of each page
+* `headername` - text to place over the header images
 * `msvalidate` - MS validation tag
 * `googlesiteverification` - Google site verification tag